Accidents Caused By Poor Road Quality

 Why Should Single Car Accidents Be Investigated?

-- Californian demolished roads cost motorists $762 a year.
+- Californian demolished roads cost motorists $762 annually

 Worst Roads in California That Need Maintenance